-Periodic Reporting for period 1 - SeeRRI (Building Self-Sustaining Research and Innovation Ecosystems in Europe through Responsible Research and Innovation)
+Periodic Reporting for period 2 - SeeRRI (Building Self-Sustaining Research and Innovation Ecosystems in Europe through Responsible Research and Innovation)

-Reporting period: 2019-01-01 to 2019-12-31
+Reporting period: 2020-01-01 to 2021-10-31

-At a practical level, RRI as endorsed by the EU emphasizes six policy aspects: public engagement; open access; gender equality; science education; governance; and ethics.
+Innovation is an engine of economic growth and societal progress.
+The European Union has consistently been promoting research and innovation (R&I) activities in its member states, including at the regional level through “smart specialisation” strategies (RIS3).
+However, if innovation is going to help resolve the many existential challenges humanity faces today, it is critical that R&I activities are aligned with the values, needs, and expectations of society.
+The EU policy of Responsible Research and Innovation (RRI) seeks to foster such an alignment.
 SeeRRI addresses the challenge of integrating RRI into smart specialisation strategies at the regional level, with the goal of ensuring that regional R&I activities contribute to the UN Agenda 2030 of Sustainable Development Goals (SDGs) supported by the EU.
 In 2020, the timeliness of the challenge has been further underscored by the Covid-19 pandemic, as collective efforts at the EU level are now being mobilized to make sure the EU will emerge from the Covid-19 crisis on a path toward sustainable well-being for all in a healthy biosphere.

 The approach taken by SeeRRI

-SeeRRI tackles the problem of how to integrate RRI into regional policy in a very concrete manner by working with territorial actors of all kinds, including industry and business, academia, policymakers, and the public.
-SeeRRI acknowledges that since every European region has unique features, there is no one-size-fits-all solution.
-The approach of SeeRRI is to create a general framework (“the SeeRRI framework”) and roadmap that regions can use for guidance while searching for their own, context-specific answers.
-Three European territories serve as pilot regions for the project: Nordland (Norway), Lower Austria, and B30 (Catalonia, Spain).
+SeeRRI tackles the problem of how to integrate RRI into regional policy in a concrete manner by working with territorial actors of all kinds, including industry and business, academia, policymakers, and the public.
+SeeRRI acknowledges that since every European region has unique features, there is no one-size-fits-all solution to the problem of how to facilitate responsible and sustainable R&I. The approach of SeeRRI is to create a general framework (“the SeeRRI process model for responsible regional planning”) and an implementation pathway that regions can use to find their own, context-specific strategy.

-The core objectives of SeeRRI can be summarized as follows:
+The core objectives of SeeRRI are:

 • To share lessons learned and propose governance strategies for innovation best practices in a variety of regional contexts not limited to the three pilot territories.